kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 kubectl get ingress/web-ingress -n web-namespace
 ```
 ### Test from browser
-Using your client-side browser enter the following URL.
-NOTE: It takes a few minute for ALB to be provisioned!
-You
+Using your client-side web browser enter the ADDRESS from the step above.
+It takes a few minute for ALB to be provisioned!
-can check using the AWS Management Console by goint to the EC2 Dashboard/Load Balancing
+You can check using the AWS Management Console by goint to the EC2 Dashboard/Load Balancers
 ```
 http://<ADDRESS>
 ```